ecor/lmomIDF/README.md

 # lmomIDF

-An R package for creating (Precipitation) Intensity-Duration-Frequency Analysis and Variability with L-Moments from 'lmom',
+An R package for getting SoilGrids global maps at 250m resolution.
+See vignette and/or documentation for further details.

 See vignettes and manual for further details.